m1nnx/DS-Assessment-Delivery-Time-Prediction/README.md

 To better understand one-to-one relationships while holding other factors constant, partial regression (Frisch-Waugh-Lovell theorem) was applied.

-This allowed isolation of:
+This allowed isolation An X Target to Y Target while freezing other factors:
 - Distance → delivery time effect
 - Traffic level → delivery time effect

 Findings show that:
 - When other factors are controlled, each additional kilometer adds ~2 minutes to delivery time.
-- Holding other factors constant, each additional unit or a level increase in Traffic level adds roughly 7.3 minutes to delivery time, showing a clear and interpretable marginal effect without ignoring operational complexity.
+- Holding other factors constant, each additional unit or a level increase in Traffic level adds roughly 7.37 minutes to delivery time, showing a clear and interpretable marginal effect without ignoring operational complexity.
 - This confirms a clean, interpretable relationship beyond multivariate correlations.

 ---